A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: A simulation study

-From the results, we observe that the biases are generally small across sample sizes.
-Both the MCSDs and AASDs show significant improvement with increased sample size.
-These values also improve as the proportion of exact event times observed increases.
-The AASDs are close to the MCSDs for $\hat{\beta}_1$ and $\hat{\gamma}$ when $n = 100$.
-However, some discrepancies exist between the MCSDs and AASDs for $\hat{\beta}_2$.
-As the sample size increases, the asymptotic expressions used to obtain the AASDs grow in accuracy, resulting in the disappearance of these discrepancies when $n=1000$.
-Furthermore, the coverage probability values obtained from the MCSDs are all close to their nominated value of $95\%$, indicating a correct balance between the bias and MCSD results obtained.
+We also observe that both MCSDs and AASDs improve significantly with increased sample size for our approach.
+These values further improve as the proportion of exact event times increases.
+The AASDs closely match the MCSDs for $\hat{\beta}_1$ and $\hat{\gamma}$ when $n = 100$.
+However, when $n=100$, some discrepancies are noted between the MCSDs and AASDs for $\hat{\beta}_2$.
+As the sample size increases, the asymptotic accuracy of the AASDs improves, with these discrepancies disappearing at $n = 1000$ in Table \ref{table:tab3}.

-Figures \ref{fig:weibullHazPlots} and \ref{fig:weibullSurvPlots} contain plots illustrating the mean estimated baseline hazard, $\lambda_0(\kappa)$, and the mean estimated baseline survival, $S_0(\kappa)$, against $\kappa$ for varying proportions of exact event times and sample sizes.
+Figures \ref{fig:weibullHazPlots} and \ref{fig:weibullSurvPlots} contain plots, based on our approach, illustrating the mean estimated baseline hazard, $\lambda_0(\kappa)$, and the mean estimated baseline survival, $S_0(\kappa)$, against $\kappa$ for varying proportions of exact event times and sample sizes.
 The results reveal that the averages of the estimated baseline functions closely align with the true baseline functions especially when $\kappa \leq 1$.
 An improvement in the accuracy of these estimated baseline functions can be observed over a longer range with an increase in either the proportion of exact failure times or the sample size.
 In addition, the widths of the pointwise AASD CIs significantly decrease with an increase in sample size, highlighting the improved precision of the estimation.
 Notably in Figure \ref{fig:weibullHazPlots}, the deviations between the true and mean estimated baseline hazards towards the ends of the curves are attributed to the use of a mixture of Gaussian basis functions in estimating the monotonic Weibull hazard.